esa-tu-darmstadt/SCAIE-V-2.0/docs/ISAX description format.md

 In the core datasheet, the custom register operations should, in most cases, be within the constraints of RdCustomReg and WrCustomReg.addr/.data.
 There is limited support for earlier reads/writes (e.g., zero-overhead loops) on single-element registers, requiring relatively expensive hazard handling.

+# Additional entries
+A custom SystemVerilog module name can be provided as a `- module: NAME` entry in case it deviates from the ISAX's yaml file name (without extension).
+This entry is handled by the `util/maketop` scripts and has no effect on SCAIE-V itself.

 ## Example instructions with custom registers
 Specifies two 1-element registers, ADDR and INCR, and two instructions accessing them.
 The setup instruction writes the ADDR and INCR registers and reads rs1, rs2.
 The lw_inc instruction reads the two registers, reads from memory, updates the ADDR register, and writes a result to rd.